 Constant Contact and Mailchimp both report on:

-Latest benchmark reports have average email open rates at about 40–42% and average click-through rates at around 2% across most industries, with nonprofits usually going a bit higher.
+Latest benchmark reports show average email open rates of about 40–42% and average click-through rates of around 2% across most industries, with nonprofits usually going a bit higher.
 These figures provide you with a reference point when reading your reports on any of the platforms.

 Constant Contact’s reporting is structured to:

 The company does not intend to use its reporting as a full analytics suite.
-Their main aim is to provide a very brief account of the question: “Were the Constant Contact newsletters and appeals effective?” without the need for other tools.
+Their main aim is to provide a very brief account of the question “Were the Constant Contact newsletters and appeals effective?” without requiring additional tools.

 Mailchimp offers:

-These deeper analytics transform the question “what does Mailchimp do for us?” into a quantifiable one instead of an assumption for teams that consider email as a primary profit source.
-The detail is also instrumental in explaining the transitions from Essentials to Standard and Premium plans, even when Mailchimp pricing increases.
+These deeper analytics transform the question “what does Mailchimp do for us?” into a quantifiable one, rather than an assumption, for teams that consider email a primary profit source.
+The detail is also instrumental in explaining the transitions from the Essentials to the Standard and Premium plans, even as Mailchimp pricing increases.

 Various sectors have different ways of implementing analytics: